Strongly Secure Privacy Amplification Cannot Be Obtained by Encoder of Slepian-Wolf Code

-In this section, we show our main results concerning the divergence criterion, which are proved in Section \ref{subsec:proof-div}.
-In Section \ref{subsec:PA-SW}, we showed that the encoders of compression limit achieving codes can be used as functions for the privacy amplification which is secure in the sense of the normalized divergence criterion.
-The following theorem states that the divergence actually grows infinitely in the order of $\sqrt{n}$ (Eq.~(\ref{eq:root-n-diverge})), which suggest that Eve might know a large part of the key.
-The following theorem can be regarded as a generalization of \cite[Theorem 8]{hayashi:08} for the Slepian-Wolf code. \begin{theorem} Suppose that a sequence of functions, $f_n: {\cal X}^n \to \{1,\ldots,M_n \}$ for $n = 1,2,\ldots$, satisfies Eq.~(\ref{eq:compression-limit-achieving-1}), and let
+In this section, we show our main result concerning the divergence criterion, which is proved in Section \ref{subsec:proof-div}.
+In Section \ref{subsec:PA-SW}, we showed that the encoders of compression limit achieving codes can be used as functions for secure privacy amplification in the sense of the normalized divergence criterion.
+The following theorem states that the divergence actually grows infinitely in the order of $\sqrt{n}$ (Eq.~(\ref{eq:root-n-diverge})), which suggests that Eve might know a large part of the key.